willstMSFT/microsoft-365-docs/microsoft-365/enterprise/multitenant-org-faq.md

 ### What happens when a synced user already exists as a contact on the target tenant?

-The contact objects will remain unaffected by the creation of an MTO or cross tenant sync jobs.
+The contact objects will remain unaffected by the creation of an MTO or cross-tenant sync jobs.
 Cross-tenant sync will create B2B member objects which might cause duplicate entries to show when the user is searched for.
 We recommend cleaning up main contacts before implementing MTO.
 [Common considerations for multitenant user management in Microsoft Entra ID - Microsoft Entra | Microsoft Learn](/entra/architecture/multi-tenant-common-considerations#issues-with-using-mail-contact-objects-instead-of-external-users-or-members)

 ### Can security groups be synced across tenants?

 While groups can be used to sync users across tenants via Entra CTS, the security groups themselves cannot be synced across tenants.